Point and generalized symmetries of the heat equation revisited: Introduction

 In spite of the rich and diverse history of studying the equation~\eqref{eq:LinHeat}, a number of basic problems related to it even within the framework of classical group analysis still require refinement.
 Thus, a neat description of the point symmetry pseudogroup~$G$ of this equation and an accurate classification of subalgebras of its essential Lie invariance algebra~$\mathfrak g^{\rm ess}$ have not yet been presented in the literature.
 Improper interpretations of continuous and discrete symmetries of the equation~\eqref{eq:LinHeat} led to the inconsistency between the action of the essential point symmetry group~$G^{\rm ess}$ on~$\mathfrak g^{\rm ess}$ and the inner automorphism group of~$\mathfrak g^{\rm ess}$.
 In the present work, we successfully solve the above problems using an approach from~\cite{kova2022a} for enhancing the representation of point symmetries of the equation~\eqref{eq:LinHeat} given in the proof of Theorem~8 in~\cite{opan2022a}.
 After achieving the consistency between the action of~$G^{\rm ess}$ on~$\mathfrak g^{\rm ess}$ and the inner automorphism group of~$\mathfrak g^{\rm ess}$, we first construct an accurate optimal list of subalgebras of~$\mathfrak g^{\rm ess}$ and an optimal list of one-dimensional subalgebras of~$\mathfrak g$.
 We also introduce the notion of pseudo-discrete elements of a Lie group.
 It turns out that the point transformation only alternating the sign of the space variable~$x$, which was incorrectly assumed to be a discrete point symmetry transformation of the equation~\eqref{eq:LinHeat}, is in fact a pseudo-discrete element of~$G^{\rm ess}$.

 It is surprising that the explicit description of generalized symmetries of the equation~\eqref{eq:LinHeat} is not well known and was presented only in \cite[Section~10.1]{CRChandbook1994V1} without proof although it can be straightforwardly derived from well-known particular results on these symmetries from, e.g., \cite[Example~5.21]{olve1993A} and \cite[Section~4.4.2]{boch1999A}.
 At the same time, this description can also be easily obtained from the very beginning using the Shapovalov--Shirokov theorem~\cite[Theorem~4.1]{shap1992a}.
 The algebra~$\Sigma$ of generalized symmetries of the equation~\eqref{eq:LinHeat} is the semidirect sum of the subalgebra~$\Lambda$ of linear generalized symmetries of~\eqref{eq:LinHeat} and the ideal~$\Sigma^{-\infty}$ associated with the linear superposition of solutions of~\eqref{eq:LinHeat}, and we prove that the subalgebra~$\Lambda$ is generated from the simplest nonzero linear generalized symmetry $u\p_u$ by two recursion operators, which are associated with Lie symmetries of space translations and Galilean boosts.
-Hence this subalgebra is isomorphic to the universal enveloping algebra of the rank-one real Heisenberg algebra.
+Hence this subalgebra is isomorphic to the Lie algebra \smash{${\rm W}(1,\mathbb R)^{(-)}$} associated with the rank-one Weyl algebra ${\rm W}(1,\mathbb R)$.

 Since the Burgers equation is related to the equation~\eqref{eq:LinHeat} via linearizing by the Hopf--Cole transformation and the $t$-components of its point symmetry transformations are linear fractional in~$t$, in Section~\ref{sec:LinHeatBurgers} we extend the suggested approach to the Burgers equation.
 We enhance the representation for its point symmetries given in~\cite{poch2013a,poch2017a}, properly interpret them and show that the Burgers equation admits no discrete point symmetries, whereas alternating the sign of the space variable is its pseudo-discrete point symmetry.